ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 A> TODO: [Issue #47](https://github.com/ietf-wg-rpp/rpp-requirements/issues/47)

 **R10.5** RPP MUST support extensions that define new status codes not already defined in the core RPP RFCs.
+Extension designers MAY add new status codes.
+If a newly created status code is generic enough to be useful for the wider RPP community, the designer SHOULD register it in the appropriate IANA registry.
 <!-- A> //TODO: [Issue #20](https://github.com/ietf-wg-rpp/rpp-requirements/issues/20) -->

 **R10.6** RPP MUST support extensions adding new HTTP headers.